OMAD vs. Warrior Diet for Athletes – What Practice Has Shown

 🔬 Expert Note from Sport Zona

-For clients who persist with OMAD despite strength training, the only thing that actually helps is adding 30–40g of whey isolate immediately after training (extra-window) and strict electrolyte dosing.
+For clients who persist with OMAD despite strength training, the only thing that actually helps is adding 30–40g of whey isolate immediately after training (extra-window) and strict electrolytes dosing.
 This technically "breaks" the protocol but preserves muscle.
 The more common approach, which we recommend to 80% of people, is a clean Warrior Diet with 1.8–2.0g protein/kg and quality fats – and the results are significantly more sustainable.